choderalab/t4-lysozyme-l99a-fah/README.md

 ## Description

-This project sets up initial structures of T4 lysozyme L99A for simulation on Folding@home to construct Markov state models.
+This project sets up initial structures of T4 lysozyme L99A apo protein for simulation on Folding@home to construct Markov state models.

 Initial structures:
 * `4W51`                                    (L99A mutant without ligands present)